huyiwen/YuLan-Mini/pretrain/README.md

 </details>

 <details><summary>6.
-Synthetic Data</summary>

-<a href="https://github.com/RUC-GSAI/YuLan-Mini/blob/main/pretrain/preprocess">Data cleaning</a> and <a href="https://github.com/RUC-GSAI/YuLan-Mini/blob/main/pretrain/synthesis">synthesis</a> pipeline:
+Data Preprocessing and Synthesis Pipeline</summary>

+The synthetic data we are using is released in <a href="https://huggingface.co/collections/yulan-team/yulan-mini-676d214b24376739b00d95f3">YuLan-Mini-Datasets</a>

+We also released the <a href="https://github.com/RUC-GSAI/YuLan-Mini/blob/main/pretrain/preprocess">data preprocessing</a> (including data formatting, filtering, tokenization, and mixing) and <a href="https://github.com/RUC-GSAI/YuLan-Mini/blob/main/pretrain/synthesis">synthesis pipeline</a> for your reference.

 <div align=center>
 <img src="https://github.com/RUC-GSAI/YuLan-Mini/blob/main/assets/data-pipeline.png">
 </div>

-The synthetic data we are using is released in <a href="https://huggingface.co/collections/yulan-team/yulan-mini-676d214b24376739b00d95f3">YuLan-Mini-Datasets</a>

 </details>